Sam-Zilli/video-audio-downloader/README.md

 ## Description

-This is a simple Bash script that uses `yt-dlp` to download the best audio quality from a list of YouTube URLs and convert it into MP3 format using `ffmpeg`.
+This is a simple Bash script that uses `yt-dlp` to download from YouTube URLs.
+You can choose to download:

+- Audio only: FLAC (lossless) or MP3 (smaller files, up to 320 kbps)
+- Audio + video: MP4

 ## Requirements